signaldatascience/R-curriculum/src/week4/day2/nonlinear-regression.md

 Stacking
 ========

-[Stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking) is a technique in which multiple different learning algorithms are trained and then *combined* together into an ensemble.
-The final 'stack' is very computationally expensive to compute, but usually performs better than any of the individual models used to create it.
+[Stacking](https://en.wikipedia.org/wiki/Ensemble_learning#Stacking) is a technique in which multiple different learning algorithms are trained and then *combined* together into an ensemble.[^stack] The final 'stack' is very computationally expensive to compute, but usually performs better than any of the individual models used to create it.

+[^stack]: The canonical paper on stacking is [Stacked Generalization](http://machine-learning.martinsewell.com/ensembles/stacking/Wolpert1992.pdf) by Wolpert (1992).

 Ensemble stacking using a `caret`-based interface is implemented in the [`caretEnsemble` package](https://cran.r-project.org/web/packages/caretEnsemble/index.html).
 We'll start off by illustrating how to combine (1) MARS, (2) K-Nearest Neighbors, and (3) regression trees into a stack.